gao-lab/LingoDNABench/benchmark/datasets/README.md

 ## Data Precessing
 ### Default setting
-The file train/dev/test_data_0.txtcontains DNA sequences.
+The file `train/dev/test_data_0.txt` contains DNA sequences.
 In the gLM benchmark, these need to be converted into gLM embeddings before performing adapter tuning.
-The file train/dev/test_label.txtcontains the corresponding labels, which are used for model training.
+The file `train/dev/test_label.txt` contains the corresponding labels, which are used for model training.

 ### Expression level prediction
-The file train/dev/test_data_0.txtcontains DNA sequences.
+The file `train/dev/test_data_0.txt` contains DNA sequences.
 In the gLM benchmark, these need to be converted into gLM embeddings before performing adapter tuning.
-The file train/dev/test_target.npycontains the corresponding labels (each record corresponds to 53 continuous values), which are used for model training.
+The file `train/dev/test_target.npy` contains the corresponding labels (each record corresponds to 53 continuous values), which are used for model training.

 ### Exon PSI prediction
-The files train/dev/test_data_0.txtand train/dev/test_data_1.txtcontain DNA sequences.
+The files  `train/dev/test_data_0.txt` and `train/dev/test_data_1.txt` contain DNA sequences.
 This is a dual-sequence input task.
 In the gLM benchmark, these need to be converted into gLM embeddings before performing adapter tuning.
-The file train/dev/test_target.npycontains the corresponding labels (each record corresponds to 53 continuous values), which are used for model training.
+The file `train/dev/test_target.npy` contains the corresponding labels (each record corresponds to 56 continuous values), which are used for model training.

 ### PPI-EPI(Promoter-promoter/Enhancer-promoter interaction) prediction
-The files train/dev/test_data_0.txtand train/dev/test_data_1.txtcontain DNA sequences.
+The files `train/dev/test_data_0.txt` and `train/dev/test_data_1.txt` contain DNA sequences.
 However, due to the large volume of data, it can be split into multiple files and then read as a streaming dataset during training.
-(The ../scripts/benchmark-PPI_EPI.pyscript accepts .h5files and is configured to split the data into smaller files, each containing 5000 records.)
+(The `../scripts/benchmark-PPI_EPI.py` script accepts .h5 files and is configured to split the data into smaller files, each containing 5000 records.)

 ### TFBS/DNA accessibility/Histone modification
 Given the large size of the dataset, the embeddings are converted into the TFRecord format for training.
 This process involves splitting the data into appropriately sized chunks(25k sequence per file), storing them as TFRecords, and subsequently training them through a TensorFlow pipeline.